retiman/project-euler/README.md

     make stats

+Some problems require a pre-computed list of primes.
+You can create such a list, but you need Clojure 1.2.0 or above.

+    LIMIT=10000 make primes

+The default limit for primes is 10^8.

 Run particular solutions by descending into a language's subdirectory and running `make` For example, to run the solution for problem #25 in Scala, do
 this: